1st August 2020

-One of the easiest ways to travel to the terminal is by car.
+One of the easiest ways to travel to our ports is by car.
 Not only is it great for long distances and for discovering the Island once you get there but, it’s also great for your dog.

 Taking the car means your dog has familiar surroundings and travel can be peppered with plenty of stops for a leg stretch, a drink and a snack.
 It’s totally flexible!

-The Lymington and Portsmouth terminals are situated in some of the prettiest parts of Hampshire.
+The Lymington and Portsmouth ports are situated in some of the prettiest parts of Hampshire.
 Good dog walks near these places include the New Forest and Southsea Common.

 Those without their own set of wheels can also get involved as some hire car companies now allow pets like Avis, Enterprise and Europcar.
 However, we would advise that prior permission is sought and check the terms and conditions as some may charge additional cleaning fees.

 All aboard!
-Dogs can travel for free on UK trains, as well as other small pets, making rail another easy transport option when travelling to a Wightlink terminal.
+Dogs can travel for free on UK trains, as well as other small pets, making rail another easy transport option when travelling to our ports.

-Each passenger can travel with two dogs, in fact any small animal in multiples of two, as long as they are on a lead or in a carrier.
+Each passenger can travel with two dogs on the train, in fact any small animal in multiples of two, as long as they are on a lead or in a carrier.
 Obviously all dogs must be well behaved and must not endanger or inconvenience passengers or staff.
 Visit the National Rail luggage and animal section on its website for all the details.

 While catching a coach is one of the most economical ways of getting to the Isle of Wight, it’s a bit trickier to take Fido this way.

 Each coach company sets its own policy and National Express, Megabus and local Portsmouth bus service First Bus which operate to and from Portsmouth’s coach station, The Hard Interchange only accept Assistance Dogs.